Denmark: Merger Control

 Once the notification has been declared complete by the DCCA, Phase I, the 25 working days begins (however, the DCCA may extend Phase I to 35 weekdays if commitments are proposed by the parties under Phase I).
 If the merger is not approved in Phase I, including for reasons of time, the DCCA will open Phase II.

-A Phase II investigation is more thorough, and the DCCA will usually contact customers and other market participants if this has not already been done in Phase I. If commitments are to be discussed, Phase II will most often be initiated - but it may be closed quickly once an agreement on commitments has been reached.
+A Phase II investigation is more thorough, and the DCCA will usually contact customers and other market participants if this has not already been done in Phase I. If commitments are to be discussed, Phase II will most often be initiated – but it may be closed quickly once an agreement on commitments has been reached.
 Phase II investigations must be completed within 90 working days of the expiry of Phase I, but the time frame for a Phase II investigation will automatically be extended by up to 20 working days if commitments are proposed by the parties during the last 20 working days of Phase II.
+As of 1 January 2018, the time limits are interrupted if the participating parties to the merger fail to supply information required by the DCCA on time.
 Further, the Council may, at any time, extend the deadline by up to 20 working days provided that the undertakings concerned have requested or consented to the extension.

 Formats of the notification